VAMSApp/onair-api/README.md

  - [getCompanyIncomeStatement.md](docs/responses/getCompanyIncomeStatement.md)

 ### getCompanyBalanceSheet()
 Fetches the company's current balance sheet.
-Which provides a current snapshot of the status of a company.
+Which provides a current snapshot of the financial status of a company.
 #### Usage
 ```typescript
 import OnAirApi, { BalanceSheet, OnAirApiConfig, } from 'onair-api'